 Implication of Employment Generation Programme for the Poorest (EGPP) to Reduce Disaster and Gender Vulnerability

-Team Members: Dr. S. M. Zahedul Islam Chowdhury (Study Director), Dr. Md.
-Mainul Hoque, Dr. Golam Nabi Majumder, Dr. M. A. Mannan (External Consultant)
+Study Team: S. M. Zahedul Islam Chowdhury (Study Director), Md.
+Mainul Hoque, Golam Nabi Mozumder and M. A. Mannan (External Consultant)